moklia/moklia.github.io/_posts/2022-05-29-I-am-trying-to-be-back.md

 I am being a bit less gung ho this year in terms of what to plant and how to plant in my plot.
 But still, by yesterday, I have everything other than cucumber planted.
 I really love how everything come out.

 Those are what I have for the year:
-* Camomile, well, they appear like weed from seeds last fall, and I am asked to clean them out
+* Camomile, well, they appear everywhere like weeds from seeds last fall, and I am asked to clean them out
 * Cilantro (volunteers again)
 * Garlic chives
 * Green onions